ross1jk/Horiseon-Marketing-Agency-Code-Refactor/README.md

   The existing code that Horiseon Marketing Agency had was refactored so that accessiblity standards were met.

-## Horiseon Marketing Agency - Deployed Applciation
+## Horiseon Marketing Agency - Deployed Application

 https://ross1jk.github.io/Horiseon-Marketing-Agency-Code-Refactor/